NextLevel/NextLevelSessionExporter/README.md

 ## Example

-You can simply use the `AVAsset` extension or create and use an instance of `NextLevelSessionExporter` directly.
+Simply use the `AVAsset` extension or create and use an instance of `NextLevelSessionExporter` directly.

 ```Swift
 let tmpURL = URL(fileURLWithPath: NSTemporaryDirectory(), isDirectory: true)